EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 2.md

 8. **Calculate the number of times the cluster of size 4 has to be replicated in order to approximately cover the entire service area of 1765 km² with the adequate number of uniform-sized cells of 7 km² each.**

-To determine the number of times the cluster of size 4 would have to be replicated to cover the entire service area, we can follow the steps outlined in the sources, specifically `EXAMPLE 4.2 Number of clusters`.

 The given parameters are:

 - **Size of the cluster (K): 4**